Los Angeles Commercial Collections Attorney

-It is important to know who is buttering one's bread so that, for
+It is important to know who is buttering one's bread so that, for example,

-checks which are received and to update credit information on a regular basis.
+are received and to update credit information on a regular basis.

 While going through the process of determining with whom one is doing business, it should be kept in mind that in some instances it may not matter.
 Thus, if a debtor gives an improper name, a partial name, or fails to disclose their corporate status, they may still be liable as an agent for an undisclosed or partially disclosed principal.
 For example, it is not uncommon for the creditor to be thinking it is dealing with an individual sole proprietor.
 When a demand for collection is made, the debtor may assert that it is a corporation.
 The question is what did the debtor tell the creditor, and what did the creditor believe?